‘Conflict becomes more personal. More exciting’

 Then we have a a key moment in my mind.
 The capsule lands, and there is a welcome pause following the sonic intensity we have witnessed so far.
 Eventually the door is kicked open and lands on the ground.
 I have no idea why I think this, but there is something about the way the door is kicked away that just has a kind of…well…attitude to it.
 Can you imagine if it was Blake who kicked that door open – it would have just plopped to the ground.
 No this is all about attitude.
 And it’s a new attitude that is going to take this show into a new direction.
 The door being kicked open is Avon’s introduction as the lead in this new series, from now on, this is his show.

 So what of Avon as the new series lead?
 Here we’re treated to key confrontations between him and Servalan, establishing a new focus.
 Look at the pure swagger that he brings.
 Look at Paul Darrow’s own brand of facial grimace as he fights the Sarran warrior, and observe the way he nonchalantly chucks the knife towards the him at the end.
 Oh and there is kissing.
 I remember watching Blake’s 7 for the first time, through the four compilation videos the BBC issued (of which Aftermath is one of the elements) and the big difference I remember between Blake’s 7 and Doctor Who was that there was kissing.
 To my little eyes, it all felt so grown up.
-Today, it makes me realise how the tone shifts in this third series, bringing into even more melodrama to the mix, and giving the characters even more interesting relationships and personal interaction, in a way Doctor Who doesn’t.
+Today, it makes me realise how the tone shifts in this third season, bringing into even more melodrama to the mix, and giving the characters even more interesting relationships and personal interaction, in a way Doctor Who doesn’t.

 Yes, this is a clear shift in tone now Blake’s moralising is gone.
 This is a darker, even less scrupulous landscape than before.
 All bets are off.
 With Avon at the helm anything could happen.
 And indeed it will.